daschatten/saltinventory/README.md

 # Requirements

-* Salt
-This application must run on a salt master
+* Salt: This application must run on a salt master
 * python-netaddr

 # Instructions